ryanpeters-MSFT/AksSecrets/2-SecretsEnvVars/readme.md

 Kubernetes Secrets provide a secure way to store and manage sensitive data like passwords, API keys, or certificates needed by an application.
 By integrating Secrets with pods and restricting access via RBAC, applications can retrieve sensitive information dynamically without hardcoding it into their code or configuration files, reducing the risk of exposure.

+**Values in secrets are stored as base64-encoded strings and there is no encryption enabled (by default) at rest.
+Azure does encrypt `etcd` by default using AES-256 encryption at the disk-layer.
+Support for using a [KMS](https://learn.microsoft.com/en-us/azure/aks/use-kms-etcd-encryption) with custom keys (leveraging Key Vault) is available.**

 ## Running the Step

 Deploy the updated `deployment.yaml` and `secret.yaml`.